Minimmit: Fast Finality with Even Faster Blocks: Introduction

-\textbf{Evidence for reduced latency}.
-To evaluate the performance of Minimmit, we implemented a deterministic network simulator\footnote{\url{https://github.com/commonwarexyz/monorepo/blob/v0.0.58/examples/estimator/README.md}} that runs custom workloads over configurable network topologies.
+To evaluate the performance of Minimmit, we implemented a network simulator\footnote{\url{https://github.com/commonwarexyz/monorepo/tree/19f19d32760daf1d497295726ec92a1e6b84959f/examples/estimator}} that runs custom workloads over configurable network topologies.
 This simulator provides each participant the opportunity to drive the simulation (i.e. propose a block) while collecting telemetry by region and role.
 To model realistic network conditions, we apply latency and jitter to message broadcasts using empirical measurements of AWS inter-region performance over the public internet from the past year.

-We tested both Simplex and Minimmit on a globally distributed network of 50 participants uniformly assigned across ten ``virtual'' regions: us-west-1, us-east-1, eu-west-1, ap-northeast-1, eu-north-1, ap-south-1, sa-east-1, eu-central-1, ap-northeast-2, and ap-southeast-2.
-Under these conditions, Simplex achieves notarization (and view transition) in 183.61ms (with standard deviation $\sigma$=30.39ms) and finalisation in 289.45ms ($\sigma$=25.98ms).
-Minimmit achieves view transition in 120.46ms ($\sigma$=25.10ms) and finalisation in 199.16ms ($\sigma$=32.52ms), a 34.4\% reduction in view latency and a 31.2\% reduction in finalisation latency.